 In the vast majority of cases, if a commanding officer receives information that a member is, or might be, involved in an adulterous affair, the commander attempts to resolve the situation by counseling the member.
-In some cases, the counseling is accompanied by a legal order to desist in any adulterous affair.
+In some cases, the counseling is accompanied by a legal order to desist in an adulterous affair.
 If the member then complies, that's usually the end of the matter.
 Recall the Lt.
-Kelly Flynn case --the First Sergeant and commander tried to resolve the situation with a counseling and an order to terminate the relationship.
+Kelly Flynn case, the First Sergeant and commander tried to resolve the situation with counseling and an order to terminate the relationship.
 Had Lt.
 Flynn complied, she might be a senior officer in the Air Force to today.
 But, she disobeyed the order, violating Article 90 of the UCMJ, then lied about it, in violation of Article 107.

 - The negative impact of the conduct on the units or organizations of the accused, the co-actor or the spouse of either of them, such as a detrimental effect on unit or organization morale, teamwork, and efficiency.